Orca Slicer

 Pros of Orca Slicer: Great for beginners, modern features, wide compatibility.

-Cons: Newer than Cura/Prusa, so some niche profiles missing.
+Cons: Newer than cura software / prusa, so some niche profiles missing.

 Community & Open-Source Development